The Importance of Municipal, State, and Organizational Campaigns and Resolutions

 • The U.S. Agriculture Coalition for Cuba / (USACC)

 • The Coalition of Labor Union Women (CLUW)

 • Asian Pacific American Labor Alliance / APALA (Seattle)

-The online pages of this material were developed and organized to supplement the panel session on “Multiplying Our Voices: National, City, and State Legislative Achievements and Possibilities ” for the International Conference on U.S.-Cuba Normalization on March 21, 2020.
-A database of local campaign leaders and activists and an e-list are being developed for helping campaigns make the most of all these resources and experience.
+The online pages of this material were developed and organized to supplement the panel session on “Multiplying Our Voices: National, City, and State Legislative Achievements and Possibilities ” being planned for the International Conference on U.S.-Cuba Normalization.
+An expanded list of local campaign leaders and activists and additional material are being gathered for helping campaigns make the most of all these resources and experience.
 For more information and/or to help with these efforts, contact conference organizers at http://www.us-cubanormalization.org/viva-cuba/contact/ or the National Network on Cuba at http://nnoc.info/contact-us/ —

 * Green text indicates the presence of additional folder/file resources at https://www.dropbox.com/sh/32looi14h701twb/AACLx3NOt55dDUhmyJGB_cC-a?dl=0